frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

 - Bug in V8 was tracked down and fix backported from upstream.
 Kudos to [@mrmacete][] for tracking this one down!

+### Changes in 12.7.13

+- Better handling of structs and unions in *frida-objc-bridge*.
+Thanks [@gebing][]!
+- Our Node.js bindings now also expose type definitions for *Crash* and *CrashParameters*.
+- Attempts to attach to the system session on jailed iOS throw early and with a clearer error message.
+- The iOS Developer Disk Image-related error messages were tweaked for consistency.

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/